happymeex/gardenia/README.md

 The server is written in Go, and the client is written in TypeScript using the [PhaserJS game engine](https://phaser.io/).

-To run locally, clone this repository and make sure you have Go and PostgreSQL installed.
+To run locally, clone this repository and make sure you have Go, Redis, and PostgreSQL installed.
 Configure a new database in Postgres and populate the environment variables `PGDATABASE`, `PGHOST`, `PGPORT`, `PGUSER`, `PGPASSWORD` with the database name, host URL (likely just `localhost`), port number, username, and password, respectively.
-(You can put them in a `.env` file in the root directory.)
+For Redis, create an environment variable `REDIS_URL`.
+(You can put these all in a `.env` file in the root directory.)

 Next, run `npm i` and `npm run dev` to start the development server.